 along with the run-time library, are all you need to ship to

-The syntax tree representation is designed to be compact,
+The syntax tree representation is designed to be small in

-packing groups of smaller nodes into arrays of 16-bit numbers.
+memory, packing groups of smaller nodes together in a

 source under an MIT license.
 It is maintained by